dustinspecker/dscript/README.md

 ## API
 ### dscript(createElement)
+Returns an object with properties consisting of HTML tags with values being [creator functions](#creator-functions).

 #### createElement

-Returns an object with properties consisting of HTML tags with function values.
-Each of these functions accepts optional CSS classes/id selector, attributes object, and children array.

 type: `function`

 A function to use to create the Virtual DOM.
 For example, React's `createElement` or Deku's `element`.

 ### dscript(createElement)(customComponent)

-Returns a function to be used in dscript.
+Returns a [creator function](#creator-function) to be used in dscript.

 For example: